 - Terrain Base is a base relief for terrain.
 It has a set of textures specifying the relief.
 It's like a root layer, other layers will overlap (or overlay) above the base material.

-- Layers are dummy entities which help to organize materials inside layers.
+- Layers are dummy entities that help to organize materials into a hierarchy.
 Layers have masks specifying the places where materials should be visible over the base terrain.

 - Material is a set of textures and parameters that is used for terrain visual representation.
 Materials are grouped into layers and use layer masks.